ethanabrooks/dissertation/bellman-update-networks.typ

 was our ultimate concern.
-As a result, our model learned to focus equally on all parts of the observation rather than skewing its resources toward those parts that contributed to the expected value — the "functional" part of the observation.
+As a result, our model learned to focus equally on all parts of the observation rather than skewing its resources toward those parts that contributed to the expected value — the "functional" part of the observation #cite(<grimm2020value>).
 Conversely, error in modeling any part of the observation, whether functional or not, could throw off the value estimate: a model trained on inputs containing only ground-truth observations might fail to generalize to observations corrupted by modeling error.

 In this work, we attempt to address these issues by proposing a method for estimating value directly instead of using model-based rollouts.
 We will begin